carpentries-incubator/jekyll-pages-novice/_episodes/arrays.md

 The `collections` field is a list of lists!
 This list contains only one entry, which is also a list that contains only one entry.
-It is reasonable to find this confusing, and you might find that it makes (a little) more sense if you consider that we may wish to define multiple collections for our site and configure them each differently.
+It is reasonable to find this confusing.
+You might find that it makes (a little) more sense if you consider that we may wish to define multiple collections for our site and configure them each differently.